M66B/FairEmail/FAQ.md

 Each folder has an option to enable automatic message classification.
 When this is turned on, new messages in other folders which the classifier thinks belong to that folder will be automatically moved.

-The option *Use local spam filter* turns on message classification and auto classification for the spam folder.
+The option *Use local spam filter* in the report spam dialog turns on message classification and auto classification for the spam folder.
 Please understand that this is not a replacement for the spam filter of the email server and can result in false positives.
 See also [this FAQ](#user-content-faq92).